mtrdesign/krait/README.md

 ## Official Documentation

-More information about the package usage can be found on the [Krait Docs Website](https://mtrdesign.github.io/krait/).
+More information about the package can be found on the [Krait Docs Website](https://mtrdesign.github.io/krait/).

 # Quickstart
 Krait's installation process is pretty simple, you can follow this guide to get everything configured quickly